Top 5 reasons of electrical fires

 Breakers should be triggered when theres an overload on an electrical circuit.
 Outdated breaker boxes can have faulty connector/breakers causing the system to overload and cause a fire.

-Contact us today for a long term solution that works for you. email@example.com
+Contact your local electrician in Edmonton for a long term solution that works for you. email@example.com